 Political Rights (1 = best, 7 = worst)

-Western governments largely ignored Mobutu’s excesses, which included corruption on a scale that made him one of the world’s richest men and left his citizens among the world’s poorest people.
-Following the end of the Cold War, domestic agitation and international pressure for democratization forced Mobutu to open up the political process.
-A sovereign national conference in 1992 stripped Mobutu of most of his powers and named a new prime minster, but Mobutu created a rival government, leading to a political standoff.
-In a compromise that marginalized the conference’s prime minister, the two governments merged in 1994, with Mobutu remaining head of state.
-Presidential and legislative elections were scheduled repeatedly but never took place.
+Following the end of the Cold War, domestic and international pressure forced Mobutu to open up the political process.
+A national conference in 1992 reduced his powers and named a new prime minster, but Mobutu created a rival government.
+In a compromise that marginalized the conference’s chosen prime minister, the two governments merged in 1994, with Mobutu remaining head of state.

-After the 1994 genocide in neighboring Rwanda, the Rwandan and Ugandan governments tapped into popular hatred for Mobutu and turned their cross-border pursuit of members of the ethnic Hutu Interahamwe—the Rwandan militia responsible for much of the mass killing of ethnic Tutsis—into an advance on Kinshasa.
-Rwandan troops, accompanied by representatives of the Alliance of Democratic Forces for the Liberation of Congo–Zaire (AFDL), a coalition led by former Zairian rebel leader Laurent-Desire Kabila, entered eastern Zaire in October 1996 and reached Kinshasa in May 1997; Mobutu fled to Morocco and died soon thereafter.
-Kabila quickly consolidated power, declaring himself president and changing the country’s name back to the Democratic Republic of Congo.
+After the 1994 genocide in neighboring Rwanda, the Rwandan and Ugandan governments tapped into popular hatred for Mobutu and turned their cross-border pursuit of Rwandan Hutu militia members into an advance on Kinshasa.
+Rwandan troops, accompanied by representatives of the Alliance of Democratic Forces for the Liberation of Congo-Zaire (AFDL), a coalition led by former Zairian rebel leader Laurent-Desire Kabila, entered eastern Zaire in October 1996 and reached Kinshasa in May 1997; Mobutu fled to Morocco and died soon thereafter.
+Kabila consolidated power, declaring himself president and changing the country’s name back to the Democratic Republic of Congo.

 Relations between Kabila and his backers in Rwanda and Uganda deteriorated after he ordered all foreign troops to leave the DRC in 1998.
 Rwanda intervened in support of a newly formed rebel group, the Congolese Rally for Democracy (RCD), but the DRC government was defended by Angolan, Namibian, and Zimbabwean troops.
 Uganda later backed a rival rebel group, the Movement for the Liberation of the Congo (MLC), establishing control over the northern third of the DRC, while the RCD held much of the eastern Kivu region.
 The war eventually drew in forces from Chad, Sudan, and Burundi as well, and the country’s vast mineral wealth spurred the involvement of multinational companies, criminal networks, and more distant foreign governments.